prefix-dev/rattler-build/docs/tutorials/rust.md

 Building a Rust package is very straightforward with `rattler-build`.
-In this example, we build the a package for the `cargo-edit` utility, which is a utility for managing cargo dependencies from the command line.
+In this example, we build the a package for the `cargo-edit` utility, which is a utility for managing Cargo dependencies from the command line.

-One tiny challenge is that the rust-compiler is not "pre-configured" and we need to add a `variant_config.yaml` file to the package:
+One tiny challenge is that the Rust compiler is not "pre-configured" and we need to add a `variant_config.yaml` file to the package:

 ```yaml title="variant_config.yaml"
 rust_compiler: rust
 ```

-This will tell `rattler-build` what to insert for the `${{ compiler('rust') }}` jinja function.
+This will tell `rattler-build` what to insert for the `${{ compiler('rust') }}` Jinja function.

 !!! note
     The `${{ compiler(...) }}` functions are very useful in the context of